Macrometacorp/docs/docs/sdks/install-sdks.md

 npm install --global jsc8
 ```

-With NPM in a notebook:
+To install the SDK in a notebook:

 ```js
 !npm install jsc8 --save